security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 13. Finally, clean up by reconfiguring Firefox to no longer use a network proxy.
 To do this, revisit Firefox's "Network Settings" page under the Preferences view, and select "No Proxy".

+{% if site.instructorcollab_username == 'deargle' %}

 # Part 3.
 Appreciate secure messaging with the bygone PGP

 For a long time, PGP was the best technology available for messaging (email) privacy.
-To gain an appreciation of the pain invovled in using PGP, watch the following video tutorial created by Edward Snowden for how to use gpg, the open source version of pgp: [https://vimeo.com/56881481](https://vimeo.com/56881481)
+To gain an appreciation of the pain involved in using PGP, watch the following video tutorial created by Edward Snowden for how to use gpg, the open source version of pgp: [https://vimeo.com/56881481](https://vimeo.com/56881481)

-You do not need to follow along, but you may if you want to{% if site.instructorcollab_username == 'deargle' %}, for your health{% endif %}.
+You do not need to follow along, but you may if you want to, for your health.
 The above video tutorial is for Windows users.
 For Mac, the [GPG Suite](https://gpgtools.org/) can be used.

-{% if site.instructorcollab_username == 'deargle' %}

 <div class='alert alert-info'><strong>Extra challenge:</strong> Follow along
 with the tutorial and send Dr. Eargle a signed, encrypted message, along with your public key, using Dr. Eargle's public key available
 <a href='http://daveeargle.com/key.asc'>here</a>.</div>

-{% endif %}

 # Part 4.
 Understand Secure Communication via Signal